How Has the Bay’s Filipino Food Scene Changed

 Instructions:

 With the last liquid, add the soy sauce and mix nicely.
 Add the pancit bihon and blend properly.
 Add pepper & fish sauce.
-Cook until liquid evaporates completely.
+Cook until the liquid evaporates completely.
 Once the liquid is long gone, re-add the vegetables and meat and simmer for a minute or stirring to contain absolutely.
 Add additional soy sauce and fish sauce to taste.
 Serve with lemon wedges.

 Share